d6lts/diff/readme.txt

 API
 -----------------
 - This module offers hook_diff() which modules may use to inject their changes into the presentation of the diff.
-For example, this is used by cck.inc, upload.inc, and taxonomy.inc in this package.
+For example, this is used by content.diff.inc (see CCK), upload.inc, and taxonomy.inc.

 TODO
 -----------------
-- Consider using in core.
+- Write a patch to add this to core.

 MAINTAINERS
 ---------------